pelyp47/nobel_mail_service_app/README.md

 3.Run `npm start` to start the app.

 Then you can open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-You  should  see  "Welcome to React" and at the bottom "API is working properly"

 ## Available Scripts